PietPtr/Ex-PART/docs/programming.md

 a is a in (5, 3) at (0, 0) -- this is a single line comment
 ```

 In expc files comments at least do always work in the expression statement parts, as those are directly copied to Haskell code during compilation.
 However, comments outside components and between input, output and state definitions _may_ not work.
-Multiline comments do not work, as the `}` character is used to determine if a component definition has finished.
+Multiline comments do not work, as the `}` character is used to determine if a component definition has finished (issue [#31](https://github.com/PietPtr/Ex-PART/issues/31)).

 ```haskell
 -- × This comment fails